 For example, if you run a business that doesn’t experience seasonal or occasional spikes in server requests, you may not mind using scalability without elasticity.
 Keep in mind elasticity requires scalability, but not the reverse.

-Yet, nobody can predict when you may need to take advantage of a sudden wave of interest in your company.
-So, what do you do when you need to be ready for that opportunity but do not want to waste your cloud budget speculating?
-Enter cloud cost optimization.
+Yet, you never know when your company may be able to capitalize on a sudden wave of interest.
+So, what do you do when you need to be ready for that opportunity but do not want to spend your cloud budget on speculation?